-Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe II - B 2 Amend Zoning Ordinance for Spe- cial Needs Popula- tion CDD General Fund 2015-2016 Broaden and clar persons as a persons as a person as a person and clar person and continuation and continuation Action: The City will amend the Zoning Ordinance to accomplish the following Broaden and clarify residential care homes, allow such uses serving six (6) or fewer persons as a permitted use in all residential zones, and allow such uses serving seven (7) or more persons by conditional use permit.
+Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe II - B 2 Amend Zoning Ordinance for Spe- cial Needs Popula- tion CDD General Fund Ongoing 2014- 2022 Action: The City will amend the Zoning Ordinance to accomplish the following Broaden and clarify residential care homes, allow such uses serving six (6) or fewer persons as a permitted use in all residential zones, and allow such uses serving seven (7) or more persons by conditional use permit.
 Allow transitional and supportive housing as a permitted use in all residential zone districts, only subject to those restrictions that apply to other residential uses of the same type in the same zone.
 Codify objective management and development standards for all residential care homes, comparable to those specified in Government Code Section 65583(a)(4).
-Remove conditional use permit requirements for secondary dwellings and farmworker housing (for six or less persons).
+Remove conditional use permit requirements for second dwellings and farmworker housing (for six or less persons).
 Broaden the range of zone districts allowing rest homes and nursing homes by conditional use permit.
 Acknowledge extremely low income households as a target income group for purposes of inclusionary housing.
-II-C 3 Emergency Hous- ing in Commercial s subject to issuance o CDD f a Conditional Use Per General Fund mit.
-Early 2015 Zones Action: The City will amend the Zoning Ordinance to establish an Emergency Shelter Overlay Zone ("ESOZ") that applies to all commercially zoned land with a C-2,C-O or C-C designation and accomplishes the following: ❖ Emergency shelters shall be a permitted use without the requirement for a conditional or discretionary approval. ❖ A cap of 104 emergency shelter beds shall be imposed, corresponding to the unmet need identified for Lompoc, and the ESOZ shall sunset upon reaching this cap ("ESB Cap"). ❖ Objective management and development standards shall be codified consistent with the provisions of Government Code Section 65583(a)(4). ❖ Shelter facilities lawfully permitted under the ESOZ shall be deemed to be a conforming use under the City's Zoning Ordinance following expiration of the ESOZ. ❖ The ESOZ may be extended and the ESB Cap may be increased upon a finding by the City Council that unmet homeless needs assignable to the City persist.
+Add a definition of single room occupancy and allow such use within all commer- II-C 3 Emergency Hous- ing in Commercial Zones s subject to issuance o CDD f a Conditional Use Per General Fund ongoing 2014- 2022 Action: The City will amend the Zoning Ordinance to establish an Emergency Shelter Overlay Zone ("ESOZ") that applies to all commercially zoned land with a C-2,C-O or C-C designation and accomplishes the following: Emergency shelters shall be a permitted use without the requirement for a conditional or discretionary approval.
+A cap of 82 emergency shelter beds shall be imposed, corresponding to the unmet need identified for Lompoc, and the ESOZ shall sunset upon reaching this cap ("ESB Cap").
+Objective management and development standards shall be codified consistent with the provisions of Government Code Section 65583(a)(4).
+Shelter facilities lawfully permitted under the ESOZ shall be deemed to be a conforming use under the City's Zoning Ordinance following expiration of the ESOZ.
+The ESOZ may be extended and the ESB Cap may be increased upon a finding by the City Council that unmet homeless needs assignable to the City persist.